Seven Devils by Laura Lam & Elizabeth May ★★★★★

 Representation in this book

-LGBTQIA+ representation, bisexual main character, lesbian main character, POC main character, POC side character, trans representation
+LGBTQIA+ representation, bisexual main character, lesbian main character, main character of color, side character of color, trans representation

 Young adult, science fiction

 Originally from sunny California, Laura Lam now lives in cloudy Scotland.
 She is the author of the near-future space thriller, Goldilocks, feminist space opera Seven Devils (co-written with Elizabeth May), BBC Radio 2 Book Club section False Hearts, the companion novel Shattered Minds, and the award-winning Micah Grey series: Pantomime, Shadowplay, and Masquerade.
 Her short fiction and essays have appeared in anthologies such as Nasty Women, Solaris Rising 3, Cranky Ladies of History, Scotland in Space, and more.
 Her romance alter ego is Laura Ambrose.
 She lectures part-time at Edinburgh Napier University on the Creative Writing MA.